-Brookfield Residential enlisted the Nadi Group to provide landscape architectural services for Capella Condos in Calgary, Alta.
+Brookfield Residential enlisted the Nadi Group to provide landscape architectural services for Capella Condos in Calgary, AB.
 Capella Condos resides in the West Block of University District—a neighbourhood that highlights walkability, sustainability and liveability in its mission.
 We worked closely with the building’s architects, McKinley Burkart, to create a design that complemented the architecture, prioritized the pedestrian experience and felt distinctive to the area.

 At the start, we had three technical challenges: how to enhance the value of the condominium development, adhere to the City of Calgary and the University District’s regulations, and design a thriving landscape on top of a built structure.
 The client envisioned a landscape with no sod, focusing instead on shrubs and plants to create texture in the landscape and provide passive and active opportunities for residents.
 Even though the courtyard already existed, we provided the finishing touches, including giving ground floor condos more spacious terraces that look out onto the common space.
 We also designed a gentle and engaging partition between residents and the public to further ingratiate the landscape into the neighbourhood’s larger network.